Calf roping: Modern event

 The rider must lasso the calf from horseback by throwing a loop of the lariat around the calf's neck.
 Once the rope is around the calf's neck, the roper signals the horse to stop quickly while he dismounts and runs to the calf.
 The calf must be stopped by the rope but cannot be thrown to the ground by the rope.
 If the calf falls, the roper loses seconds because he must allow the calf to get back on its feet.
 When the roper reaches the calf, he picks it up and flips it onto its side.
 Once the calf is on the ground, the roper ties three of the calf's legs together with a short rope known as a tie-down rope or "piggin' string".
 A half hitch knot is used, sometimes referred to colloquially as "two wraps and a hooey" or a "wrap and a slap".
 The piggin' string is often carried between the roper's teeth until he uses it.
 The horse is trained to assist the roper by slowly backing away from the calf to maintain a steady tension on the rope.

 When the tie is complete, the roper throws his hands in the air to signal "time" and stop the clock.
 The roper then returns to his horse, mounts, and moves the horse forward to relax the tension on the rope.
 The timer waits for six seconds, during which the calf must stay tied before an official time is recorded.
-Top professional calf ropers will rope and tie a calf in 7 seconds.
-The world record is just over 6 seconds.
+After the six seconds, two officials then tend to the calf by untying it and letting it exit the arena.
+Top professional calf ropers will rope and tie a calf in seven seconds.
+The world record is just over six seconds.

 Organizations and regulations

-The event is recognized by most rodeo organizations, including the Professional Rodeo Cowboys Association (PRCA) and the International Professional Rodeo Association.
-In the United States, there are two organizations that promote calf roping alone: the United States Calf Ropers Association (USCRA) and Ultimate Calf Roping (UCR).
+The event is recognized by most rodeo organizations such as the Professional Rodeo Cowboys Association (PRCA) and the International Professional Rodeo Association (IPRA).
+In the United States, there are two organizations that promote calf roping alone: the National Calf Ropers Association (NCRA) and Ultimate Calf Roping (UCR).
 Other timed rodeo events that use cattle include breakaway roping, where the rider ropes but does not throw the calf; steer wrestling; and team roping, which uses adult cattle.

 In PRCA events, the calf must weigh between 220 and 280 pounds.
 Calves must be strong and healthy; sick or injured livestock cannot be used.
 According to the PRCA, "Most calves do not compete more than a few dozen times in their lives because of weight and usage restrictions and the fact that calves grow so rapidly."